Manitoba Museum: Centennial museum (1964–1972)

-In 1964, a proposal for a museum and planetarium was submitted to the Manitoba government headed by Premier Duff Roblin.
-The proposal stated that:Manitoba needs a Modern Museum of Man and Nature.
-Not a collection of stuffed birds, antiquated firearms or dusty rocks – but a living history of man and his environment, tracing the evolution of Manitoba's resources, industry and culture, past and present, and pointing the way, through research, to the future.
-To inform, instruct and educate by interpreting nature to man and their effect on each other in the function of a Modern Museum of Man and Nature.In 1965, provincial legislation dissolved the unincorporated Manitoba Museum Association and incorporated two new organizations—the Manitoba Museum of Man and Nature and the Manitoba Planetarium—which were included in the plans to build a new Centennial Centre.
-With H. David Hemphill as its managing director (1970–88), paid curatorial positions were created and the former volunteer curators were appointed to the Museum Advisory Council.
-Most of the invaluable collections were transferred to the new corporation; during 1968–69, while the new building was being completed, the collections were put in storage.
-The ultimate cost of the original construction of the museum would total CA$3,548,700.
+Manitoba needs a Modern Museum of Man and Nature.
+Not a collection of stuffed birds, antiquated firearms or dusty rocks, but a living history of man and his environment, tracing the evolution of Manitoba's resources, industry and culture, past and present, and pointing the way, through research, to the future.
+To inform, instruct and educate by interpreting nature to man and their effect on each other in the function of a Modern Museum of Man and Nature.

+The following year, in 1965, provincial legislation dissolved the unincorporated Manitoba Museum Association and created two successor organizations, the Manitoba Museum of Man and Nature and the Manitoba Planetarium.
+Both became part of the planned Manitoba Centennial Centre, one of several provincial cultural institutions established to commemorate the centennial of Canada in 1967 and the centennial of Manitoba in 1970.